-The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
-3, Clause 2).
-This holds for the following TOE Security Functions:
+The vulnerability assessment results as stated within this certificate do not include a rating for those cryptographic algorithms and their implementation suitable for encryption and decryption (see BSIG Section 9, Para.
+4, Clause 2).
+This holds for the TOE Security Functionality SF.CF and is detailed in the following table.